xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 - 5 GB of RAM;
 - 2 vCPU;
-- Virtualbox and Vagrant installed;
+- Virtualbox, Vagrant and git installed;
 - IOS-XRv instance.
 Follow [this tutorial]({{ base.url }}/application-hosting/tutorials/iosxr-vagrant-quickstart) to request it.

-Clone the repo:
+Quick how to spin up Vagrant setup:

 <div class="highlighter-rouge">
 <pre class="highlight">